The Best Clean, Natural & Non-Toxic Shampoo

 • Cost: $22

-• My Take: This is another really good shampoo & conditioner duo!
+• Whu I Love This Shampoo: This is another really good shampoo & conditioner duo!

 • Free From: SLS, SLES, parabens, PG or PG derivatives, sulfates, dyes, synthetic fragrance or anesthetizing agents.